-- If a student meets all eligibility requirements for the PPE but fails to present the jury, the student will be automatically placed on probation. - Students on probation have a maximum of one semester to resolve deficiencies (two semesters to resolve a deficiency in Music Theory I and/or Group Piano I). - Failure to meet the deficiency in a timely manner will result in loss of music major status and music department scholarships, and the student will be urged to seek further advisement from their advisor and/or applied instructor.
-The student may apply to be considered for reinstatement.
+- If a student meets all eligibility requirements for the PPE but fails to present the jury, the student will be automatically placed on probation. - Students on probation have a maximum of one semester to resolve deficiencies (two semesters to resolve a deficiency in Music Theory I and/or Group Piano I). - Failure to meet the deficiency in a timely manner will result in loss of music major status and music department scholarships, and the student will be recommended to seek further advisement from their advisor and/or applied instructor.
+The student may apply to be considered for reinstatement by submitting a letter to their applied divisions coordinator.
+The letter then will be presented at the next faculty meeting for approval consideration.